Erik Fleming: Where is the Alleged Drug Facilitator Now?

 Image Credit: Erik Fleming/LinkedIn

 In 1999, Erik directed ‘My Brother the Pig’ starring Scarlett Johansson, Eva Mendes, and Judge Reinhold, which became a significant success as a children’s fantasy film.
-In the following years, he worked extensively as a producer on projects like the 2002 TV show ‘Meet The Marks’ and the ‘Greek Games.’
+In the following years, he worked extensively as a producer on projects like the 2002 TV show ‘Meet The Marks’ and ‘Greek Games.’
 He also helmed ‘Switched!’ in 2003 and became well-known within the industry.
 Recognized for his skills and acumen, in 2012, he was hired as the Head of Production at Rich Hippie Productions, although he achieved little success in that role.

 In the years that followed, his creative pursuits became fewer, with his last role as a producer being the 2022 short film titled ‘Regret to Inform You.’
-He directed the video for the album ‘The Death of Slim Shady’ in 2024, but this year also brought more pressing issues to his attention.
+He directed the video for Eminem’s album ‘The Death of Slim Shady’ in 2024, but the same year also brought more pressing issues to his attention.
 In August, the US Attorney’s Office announced charges against five individuals in connection to the death of celebrated actor Matthew Perry.
 Among them is Erik, a friend of Perry’s, who allegedly supplied drugs to the actor on occasion.
 According to the public statement, on October 11, 2023, Erik allegedly began facilitating ketamine exchanges between Jasveen Sangha, a suspected drug dealer, and Kenneth Iwamasa, Perry’s live-in assistant.

 Read More: Jasveen Sangha: Where is the Alleged Ketamine Queen Now?